shaybenjamin/OpsSchoolAssignment/README.md

 #### Exercise5:
-At times one would like to ssh between servers with out typing a password or the need to approve new servers, Please add the needed configuration in order to ssh password-less and withour host key checking.
+At times one would like to ssh between servers with out typing a password or the need to approve new servers, Please add the needed configuration in order to ssh password-less from server1 to sever2 and without host key checking.
 Script to update configuration should be put in the following files.

 * `exercise5-fix_server1.sh`
 * `exercise5-fix_server2.sh`

 #### Deliverables
-A GitHub Pull-Request to this repo, containing all the scripts mentioned above with the solutions to the exercises.
+A GitHub Pull-Request to **YOUR DUPLICATED REPO**, containing all the scripts mentioned above with the solutions to the exercises.

 PLEASE make sure your Pull Request contains all the requirements above, and doesn't contain any code you didn't change.